abuseofnotation/category-theory-illustrated/01_set/text.md

-Bear With Me for a Set
+Sets
 ===

 We will begin our inquiry by looking at the basic theory of sets.
 You will understand why shortly.
-For now it is suffice to say that sets are an example of a category.
+For now, it suffices to say that sets are an example of a category.

 Preface: What is an Abstract Theory
 ===

 > Instead of asking what can be defined and deduced from what is assumed to begin with, we ask instead what more general ideas and principles can be found, in terms of which what was our starting-point can be defined or deduced.

 Most scientific and mathematical theories have a specific domain, to which they are related, and in which they are valid.
 They are created with this domain in mind and are not intended to be used outside of it.
-For example Darwin's theory of evolution is created so it explains how different biological species came to be.
+For example, Darwin's theory of evolution is created so it explains how different biological species came to be.
 And quantum mechanics is a description of what particles are at the low scale.
-Even the work of most mathematicians, although it is not bound to a specific domain, is strongly related to it, as differential equations are liked to the description of events that change over time.
+Even the work of most mathematicians, although it is not bound to a specific domain, is strongly related to it, as differential equations are linked to the description of events that change over time.

 Set theory and category theory are different.
-They are not created for to provide rigorous explaination of how a particular phenonemum works, but to try to provide a more general framework for explaining all kinds of phenomena.
+They are not created for to provide a rigorous explanation of how a particular phenonium works, but to try to provide a more general framework for explaining all kinds of phenomena.
 Theories that are like that are called *abstract* theories.
-All theories *use abstraction*, else they would be pretty useless (without it Darwin would have to speak about specific animal species, or even a individual animals) but few are inherently abstract, so some of their core concepts are left unspecified.
-Or in other world.
-That is all theories are applicable outside of their domains, but set theory and category theory do not have a domain to begin with.
+All theories *use abstraction*, else they would be pretty useless (without it Darwin would have to speak about specific animal species or even individual animals) but few are inherently abstract, so some of their core concepts are left unspecified.
+Or in other words, all theories are applicable outside of their domains, but set theory and category theory do not have a domain, to begin with.

-People have tried to be precise and at the same time down to Earth for centuries, and only recently discovered that "precise and down to earch" is an oxymoron.
+People have tried to be precise and at the same time down to Earth for centuries, and only recently discovered that "precise and down to Earth" is an oxymoron.
 Let's take Euclidian geometry as an example.
 Yes, Euclidian geometry is precise, because it is valid for all sets of objects, called ("point" "line" "angle" and "circle" etc.), which have relationships, as defined by the five famous axioms.
-Yes, geometry does,in many instances, describe the natural world, because there are many sets of objects which have these relations.
-However its "precise" part and its "down to Earth" parth have nothing to do with each other.
-We can, for example say that a point is any stain on the floor of your room, and that a line is a piece of duct tape, put on the same floor, and that will be a completely valid application of the Euclidian laws, albeit not very useful one.
+Yes, geometry does, in many instances, describe the natural world, because there are many sets of objects which have these relations.
+However, its "precise" part and it's "down to Earth" part have nothing to do with each other.
+We can, for example, define a point as any stain on the floor of your room and that a line as a piece of duct tape, put on the same floor - that will be a completely valid application of the Euclidian laws, albeit not very useful one.
 Or we can try to use geometry to reason about points on the surface of the Earth, which is a very useful application, of geometry, however not of Euclidian geometry, because Euclidian geometry only describes points on a flat plane, and the Earth is not flat.
 You can argue that these are actually two separate theories there, which just happen to be perceived as one.
 You have the axioms, or the postulates on one hand, which are not useful for anything on their own, and you have applications in science and engineering which are somewhat based on them, but not quite.

-What Category Theory aims is to formalize some common concepts that we use in our daily (intellectual) lives in the same way that grammar textbooks formalize the language that we use in our daily lives - a language that does not follow any rules on its own.
+What Category Theory aims, is to formalise some common concepts that we use in our daily (intellectual) lives in the same way that grammar textbooks formalise the language that we use in our daily lives - a language that does not follow any rules on its own.

 Sets
 ===

-Everything in set theory is defined in therms of sets.
-A set is a collection of things where, the "things" can be anything you want.
-Consider, for example these balls:
+Everything in set theory is defined in terms of sets.
+A set is a collection of things where the "things" can be anything you want.
+Consider, for example, these balls:

 ![Balls](elements.svg)

-For example let's construct a set, call it **G** (as grey), consisting of *all* of them.
+For example, let's construct a set, call it **G** (as grey), consisting of *all* of them.
 This is how we can mark it:

 ![The set of all balls](all.svg)

-The example may look childish, but in fact this set is just as valid as any other set.
+The example may look childish but in fact, this set is just as valid as any other set.

 The things that are contained in the set are called its *elements*.
 A set is like a summary of its elements.
-It has no other structure, for example there is not order, no ball goes before or after another, there are no members which are "special" with respect to their membership in the set.
-Two sets that contain of the same elements are also the same.
+It has no other structure, for example, there is not order, no ball goes before or after another, there are no members which are "special" with respect to their membership in the set.
+Two sets that contain the same elements are also the same.

 The key insight about what a set it is that it enables you to reason about several things as if they were one.